What is the future of hydrogen mobility?

 A report presented by H2View explores the state of hydrogen mobility today and its potential impact on the future of transportation.

 Today, hydrogen mobility is a reality in various parts of the world.
-It’s not limited to a single mode of transportation; instead, it encompasses a range of applications, from cars to buses, trucks, trains, and even maritime vessels.
+It isn’t restricted to just one kind of transportation; rather, it covers a variety of purposes, including automobiles, buses, trucks, trains, and even ships.
 The key elements of hydrogen mobility today include:

-• Fuel Cell Vehicles (FCVs): Hydrogen-powered cars and trucks equipped with fuel cells are already on the road.
+Fuel Cell Vehicles (FCVs): Hydrogen-powered cars and trucks equipped with fuel cells are already on the road.
 FCVs are known for their longer range, fast refueling times, and zero tailpipe emissions.
-Major automakers have introduced FCVs to the market.
+FCVs have been introduced to the market by major automakers.

 Hydrogen Mobility